alonsarias/youtube-sentiment-pipeline/README.md

 *Figure 2: Time series showing sentiment trends over time.
 Peaks in positive sentiment correlate with product launches and promotional events.*

 1. In Metabase, click on "New" > "Question"
-2. In the top navigation, select your database (e.g., "Sentiment Analysis Big Data Simulation")
+2. In the top navigation, select your database (e.g., "Sentiment Analysis")
 3. Click on "Comments" table
 4. Click on the "Summarize" button
 5. For "Pick a function or metric", select "Count of rows"